AirshipWeb/airship-website/src/pages/blog/airship-update-july-2020.md

 - Last month the community elected the 2020-2021 Technical Committee.
 For more information, check out this blog [_post_](https://www.airshipit.org/blog/2020-airship-tc-election/).
-- Ironic published a White Paper on Baremetal with input from multiple projects, including members of Airship.
+- Ironic published the Bare Metal Whitepaper with input from multiple projects, including members of Airship.
 Check it out [_here_](PLACEHOLDER LINK EXPECTED TO BE PUBLISHED WEEK OF 13 JULY).

 <br>